Events

 Organized by Society for the Advancement of Socio-Economics

-Discussing with James Galbraith the future of work Public Lecture
+Discussing with James Galbraith the Future of Work Public Lecture

 James Galbraith and Albena Azmanova debate strategies for post-Covid social transformation, focusing on the work-related contradictions of capitalism Azmanova identifies in her book Capitalism on Edge.
 She has argued that while the new economy does not generate good jobs for all, we are increasingly reliant on holding a job, but she rejects the two popular strategies for solving this conundrum: active job creation and universal basic income.

-Book launch: Peter Fleming's new Dark Academia: How Universities Die Public Lecture
+Book Launch: Peter Fleming's New Dark Academia: How Universities Die Public Lecture

 Organized by Pluto Press